 There are two types of terms:

-A Single Term is a single word such as “test” or “hello”.
+A single term is a single word such as

-A Sequence is a group of words surrounded by double quotes such as “hello dolly”.
+A sequence is a group of words surrounded by double quotes, such as

 ||Intersection: both terms are in the selected events (if nothing is added, AND is taken by default)||authentication AND failure|